-I think local species of every environment should be promoted, but I also think that they should be promoted by those who know them best.
+I think local species of every environment should be celebrated, but I also think that they should be illustrated by those who know them best.
 My work is a result of growing up in the woods of the East Bay and living in California my entire life.
 I work from my own photographs or from life which means I am limited to the species around me.

 What kind of camera and lens do you use?

 In order to be able to get the best shots for all of my reference photographs, I have taken years of photography classes and have built up equipment that works for me.
 Most of the photos featured on our Instagram are taken with a Canon 5D Mark III with a 100mm lens.
-Wildlife photos are generally taken with a Canon 70D with a 100-300mm zoom lens.
+Wildlife photos are generally taken with a Canon 70D with a 70-300mm zoom lens.
 Underwater photos are taken with an Olympus Tough TG-6.